tarantool/doc/doc/1.9/book/box/box_txn_management.rst

     Do not end the transaction, but cancel all its data-change and :ref:`box.savepoint() <box-savepoint>` operations that were done after the specified savepoint.

+    :return: error if the savepoint cannot be set in absence of active transaction.

+    :return: error if the savepoint does not exist.

     **Example:**